jasonslagter/idl-program/rust_cli/README.md

 ## Build the CLI

-To build the CLI first remove "programs/*" from the workspace members in `Cargo.toml`.
+To build the CLI make sure to be inside the `rust_cli` directory.

 Then build the CLI: